 William Cohen, former U. S. Secretary of Defense, and former U. S. Senator and Representative

 Names communicate a lot of information, which is subject to both interpretation and misinterpretation.
-This discussion of inferences about people's race and/or religion from their names is the third of a five part series What Do Names Tell Us?
+This discussion of inferences about people's race

 (The other two parts dealt with popular names